rrazcueta/moonveil/docs/players/encounters/00-encounters.md

 - **Opening Seekers**: if you rolled 4-6 take you can take your turn first
 - **Guide**:
-  - Enemies act
-  - Hazards trigger
+  - Take enemy turns
-  - World events advance
+  - Trigger world events
 - **Closing Seekers**: if you have yet to take your turn, take it here

 On your turn, take a Move and an Action in any order alongside other Seekers taking their turns.